nagygp/glabella/README.md

 * Testing, benchmarking
 * Add further nauty features (e.g. vertex-invariants)
+* Add further Traces features (e.g. known automorphisms)

 ## License

-glabella is free software; you can redistribute it and/or modify it under the terms of the Version 2 of the GNU General Public License.
+**glabella** is free software; you can redistribute it and/or modify it under the terms of the Version 2 of the GNU General Public License.
 For details see the file LICENSE.

 ## Credits